 Three Days in Monterey Wine Country

 In the 18th century, Spanish missionaries planted the first grapevines in Monterey County and today the region is one of the largest premium grape producers in California.
-Currently, more than 43,000 acres of vineyards produce over 53 different varietals of some truly incredible wine.
+Currently, more than 40,000 acres of vineyards produce over 53 different varietals of some truly incredible wine.

-With over 65 tasting rooms set in some of the most picturesque California backdrops, it is no wonder Wine Enthusiast Magazine named Monterey as one of the “10 Best Wine Travel Destinations” in the world.
 In order to fully enjoy the bounty of the Monterey County’s Wine Country, we have outlined the perfect itinerary in three distinct wine tasting regions: Carmel-by-the-Sea, Carmel Valley and the Salinas Valley - each with their own specialties and charm.
 Cheers!

 Day 1: Carmel-by-the-Sea